The Learning

 Regular Activities

-To apply for a position in Chess Tuition, families must complete an Expression of Interest (EOI) Form for their child before Friday 12th January 2024 to be considered for activities commencing in Term 1 2024.
-As positions are limited, all EOI’s received are placed on a waiting list and you will be contacted should a suitable position be available for your child.
+To apply for a position in the Chess Program, families must complete an Expression of Interest (EOI) Form for their child prior to Wednesday 29th January 2025 to be considered for lessons commencing in Semester 1 2025 or Friday 26th June 2025 to be considered for lessons commencing in Semester 2 2025.

 Mandarin tuition is a private program offered after school to students in Pre-Primary to Year 6 by external tutor, Ms Eileen Song.